Maine Coon Anesthesia

 In those cases, the anesthesia makes it so the cat cannot respond to external stimuli.

-The top two concerns of cat anesthesia are potential respiratory and cardiovascular problems.
+The top two concerns of cat anesthesia are potential:

 Cats may encounter a drop in blood pressure or slowed breathing, which can be especially dangerous for cats with preexisting health disorders.